 WJW Stands with Carpenters to End Misclassification!

-Yesterday, WJW joined community allies, union members, construction workers, carpenters, faith leaders, and more to protest the contractor Suburban Drywall.
+WJW stands with community allies, union members, construction workers, carpenters, faith leaders, and more to fight the issue of misclassification.
+These photos of WJW staff and allies are from a protest of the contractor Suburban Drywall in July 2022.
 Suburban Drywall benefits from the practice of misclassifying workers as “contractors,” which is not only exploitative but places significant burden upon state and federal resources as well.
 Read on to learn more about misclassification, why it is exploitative and problematic, and what can be done.

 Information on misclassification provided by Construction Business Group® (CBG).
 For more information, visit their website here.